-For example, port scanning is normally considered a low-risk method of testing, and network hosts should not crash when exposed to one, however some types of programmable logic controller have been known to do exactly that.
-If necessary, Nettitude can mitigate risk of this type by performing safety trials beforehand against the specific device models that are connected to the network under test.
+For example, port scanning is normally considered a low-risk method of testing, and network hosts should not crash when exposed to one, however some types of the programmable logic controller have been known to do exactly that.
+If necessary, LRQA Nettitude can mitigate the risk of this type by performing safety trials beforehand against the specific device models that are connected to the network under test.

 Difficult decisions may be needed to achieve the best results, but doing nothing is not a safe option.
 You do not want the first test of your control systems to be by an attacker who intends them harm.

-Nettitude have performed testing of Industrial Control Systems (ISC) / SCADA systems across multiple industry sectors:
+LRQA Nettitude have performed testing of Industrial Control Systems (ISC) / SCADA systems across multiple industry sectors:

 - Utilities (electricity, gas, water)